 - (a) Part-time employees are responsible for all duties and regulations covered in this manual - (b) Part-time employees will be provided with workman's compensation, liability, and malpractice insurance. - (c) Part-time employee's daily base assignments will be determined solely by on-duty supervision. - (d) Part-time employees will not be allowed to swap time with other part-time personnel. - (e) All part-time employees are required to work a minimum of 120 hours per quarter.
 Failure to meet minimum quarterly requirements in any single quarter may result in termination of employment.
 Parttime personnel cannot exceed 38 hours per week or 975 hours in a calendar year.
 Continuing Education does not count toward the minimum hours.
-It is the employee's responsibility to schedule required time. - (f) Part-time personnel employees will not schedule time that conflicts in anyway with the schedules of the personnel's primary employment.
+It is the employee's responsibility to schedule required time. - (f) Part-time personnel will not schedule time that conflicts in anyway with the schedules of the personnel's primary employment.
 Part-time personnel are expected to be at their assigned base at the scheduled time.
 Exceptions to this are subject to the approval of the on-duty supervisor and shall not be abused. - (g) Part-time personnel shall not work any combination of hours that would constitute the employee working more than 16 hours consecutively.
-In the event of a disaster, emergency situation, weather

-- event or special circumstances, the Director has authority to approve any type alternative shift schedule / pattern. - (h) Part-time must provide a minimum of 72 hour notice for cancellation of previously scheduled time.
+In the event of a disaster, emergency situation, weather event or special circumstances, the Director has authority to approve any type alternative shift schedule / pattern. - (h) Part-time must provide a minimum of 72 hour notice for cancellation of previously scheduled time.
 Do not schedule time if you can't work.
-Abuse will not be tolerated and may result in disciplinary action. - (i) Part-time personnel shall sign onto DCES Scheduler to provide availability and schedule available time to meet quarterly required minimum hours. - (j) Part-time personnel shall maintain valid contact information with administration and in the scheduler. - (k) Failure to comply with DCES scheduler requirements are subject to disciplinary actions up to and including termination. - (I) Part-time personnel typically are not eligible for FMLA medical leave due to maximum number of hours worked per year.
+Abuse will not be tolerated and may result in disciplinary action. - Part-time employees scheduling time and habitually canceling / calling off as sick etc., will be considered as abuse and unsatisfactory job performance which is grounds for dismissal from employment. - (j) Part-time personnel shall sign onto DCES Scheduler to provide availability and schedule available time to meet quarterly required minimum hours. - (k) Part-time personnel shall maintain valid contact information with administration and in the scheduler. - (I) Failure to comply with DCES scheduler requirements are subject to disciplinary actions up to and including termination. - (m) Part-time personnel typically are not eligible for FMLA medical leave due to maximum number of hours worked per year.
 A part-time employee that is unable to fulfill their minimum hour obligation due to a medical leave situation for themselves or a family member, must present a statement from a physician verifying the employee is unable to work and the anticipated return-to-work date.
 The part time employee can miss no more than 12 weeks in a 12 month period without returning to normal duty.
 If the part time employee will be unable to return to normal work duties within the 12 weeks, the employee must resign their position or face termination of employment.